FreePressUnlimited/Security_HQ/README.md

 > See [Money Trail](https://www.money-trail.org) for more information about the project.

-> Free Press Unlimited has established a **Technical Support Desk** that participants can reach out to us for digital security-related advice and support by writing to: **techsupport-moneytrail@freepressunlimited.org**.
+> Free Press Unlimited has established a **Technical Support Desk** that participants can reach out to for digital security-related advice and support by writing to: **techsupport-moneytrail@freepressunlimited.org**.

 ## License